BRANDS

 Balenciaga

-Cristóbal Balenciaga opened his house in 1919 in Spain, then later moved the operation to Paris.
+Cristóbal Balenciaga opened his house in Spain before later moving the operation to Paris.
 He was known for construction and shape, not decoration.
 A lot of pre-reinvention Balenciaga reads quieter, but the tailoring logic is still the point.

 -